Park Street, Bristol: History

 The Philosophical Institution, now Freemasons' Hall, was built by R.S.
 Pope for C.R.
 Cockerell in 1821.

+A plaque on no. 89 records it as having been the home in the 1850s of William Budd, "pioneer in the isolation of infectious diseases".
+The same building was occupied from 1884 by George's bookshop.
+The shop was bought by Blackwell's in 1929 but retained the George's name into the 1990s.

 A cast-iron viaduct to take the street over the natural gully between College Green and Brandon Hill was built by R.S.
 Pope in 1871.
 It is a grade II listed building.

 About a third of the buildings on Park Street suffered bombing on 24 November 1940 in the Bristol Blitz: 30 were destroyed, 6 burnt out and another 3 severely damaged.
 Nearly all were later rebuilt and restored.
 During World War II Park Street was designated for white troops from the United States Army.
 On the evening of 15 July 1944, black soldiers entered the area and fighting broke out between about 400 soldiers.
 120 Military police broke up the fighting but one was stabbed.
 Several soldiers were shot and one died.
 The city was then placed under military curfew.

+In 1974 an IRA bombing injured 20 people.
+In 1976 a huge gas explosion destroyed some of the buildings near the bottom of the road; most were rebuilt as replicas.

+On 4 May 2014, Bristol-based artist Luke Jerram installed a 95 m water slide on the street as an event called "Park and Slide".
+360 people chosen by ballot from nearly 100,000 applicants were able to slide down the 6.5° (11.4%, about 1 in 9) slope.

 Park Street today

 Park Street is now mainly retail and leisure premises.
-Among the more unusual businesses are the Bristol Folk House, an arts centre, and the Bristol Guild of Applied Art.
-In 1974 an IRA bombing injured 20 people.
-In 1976 a huge gas explosion destroyed some of the buildings near the bottom of the road; most were rebuilt as replicas.
+Among the more unusual businesses are the Bristol Folk House, an adult education centre and arts venue, and, until its closure in 2024, the Bristol Guild of Applied Art.

-Some of the furnishings from the RMS Mauretania were installed in a bar and restaurant complex at the bottom of Park Street, initially called "Mauretania", now "Java".
+Some of the furnishings from the RMS Mauretania were installed in a bar and restaurant complex at the bottom of Park Street, initially called "The Mauretania", now "Java".
 The lounge bar was the library with mahogany panelling: above the first-class Grand Saloon with French-style gilding overlooks Frog Lane.
-The neon sign on the south wall still advertises the "Mauretania": installed in 1938 this was the first moving neon sign in Bristol.
+The neon sign on the south wall still advertises "The Mauretania": installed in 1938 this was the first moving neon sign in Bristol.
 It is a grade II listed building.

-Visible from the viaduct, on the side of a building in Frogmore Street, is a controversial mural, named Well Hung Lover. by local graffiti artist Banksy.
+Visible from the viaduct, on the side of a building in Frogmore Street, is a controversial mural, named Well Hung Lover, by local graffiti artist Banksy.

-Antlers Gallery used the space at Number 2, Park Street for their exhibition Uncanny Views, which ran from 10 February - 6 March 2011.
-In July 2011, Antlers Gallery returned to Number 2, Park Street to host their exhibition Anatomy.
-This was launched as part of the Pride Bristol 2011.